-The Nuffield Council on Bioethics is made up of 15 members and 12 executive staff.
+The Nuffield Council on Bioethics is made up of around 15 members and 12 executive staff.

 Council members meet quarterly to discuss and contribute to in-depth inquiries, review recent advances in biological and medical research that raise ethical questions, and select topics to explore further.